MaterializeInc/materialize/doc/user/content/ingest-data/network-security/privatelink.md

     Once the TCP listeners have been created, make sure that the [health checks](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-health-checks.html) for each target group are passing and that the targets are reported as healthy.

-    If you have set up a security group for your MSK cluster, you must ensure that it allows traffic on both the listener port and the health check port.
+    If you have set up a security group for your Kafka cluster, you must ensure that it allows traffic on both the listener port and the health check port.

     **Remarks**: